 Without Remorse by Tom Clancy

 Michael B. Jordan brings Tom Clancy’s novel about a Navy SEAL and Vietnam veteran to life in this movie adaptation airing on Amazon Prime on February 25.
 The story follows John Kelly, a current CIA operative who is seeking revenge for the murder of his pregnant wife.
-Kelly’s mission leads to dangerous secrets being revealed, and creates a world filled with disaster.
+Kelly’s mission leads to dangerous secrets being revealed and creates a world filled with disaster.

 Two Kisses For Maddy by Matt Logelin

-On April 16, Logelin’s memoir about loss and love will air as a movie starring Kevin Hart called Fatherhood.
+On April 16, Logelin’s memoir about loss and love will air as a movie starring Kevin Hart called Fatherhood on Netflix.
 Hart stars as Logelin to share his true story of the first year of his life following the death of his wife who died the first day after their daughter’s birth.
 Though stricken with grief, Logelin did not give up and she perseveres to raise their daughter Maddy on his own.

 Death on the Nile by Agatha Christie

 Agatha Christie’s 2011 murder mystery is set to release as a major motion picture on September 21.
 The movie will star Gal Gadot and Armie Hammer and serve as a sequel to Murder on the Orient Express.
 The movie is about a detective trying to uncover what caused the death of a young heiress in Egypt.